sammuelyee/docs/cartodb-editor.md

  - **Add Annotation Item**
  Annotations are text overlays linked to a coordinate and a zoom range.
 They allow users to explain and point to specific map elements.
 These overlays will remain fixed on a position on the map, and are excellent for annotating information, telling stories, or highlighting interesting information.

  Similar to the title and text overlays, clicking an annotation element brings up the customization toolbar.
-You will notcie that a **Zoom (min-max)** option has been added.
+You will notice that a **Zoom (min-max)** option has been added.
 This allows for dynamic annotations and zoom-dependent labeling of map items.

  <p class="wrap-border"><img src="/img/layout/cartodb-editor/annotation.png" alt="The toolbar" /></p><br>